g-tapia/Programming_Languages_and_Translators-Machine_Problems/README.md

 Welcome to this Racket repository where you will find three unique lab assignments designed to challenge your understanding and implementation skills of different computing concepts.
 The labs are as follows:

 ## Implementing Library Functions from Scratch (MP1):
-This lab will give you hands-on experience in reimplementing some common library functions.
-This will help you understand the underlying mechanism and performance considerations of these functions.
+This lab gave me hands-on experience in reimplementing some common library functions with constraints.
+This helped me understand the underlying mechanism and performance considerations of these functions.

 ## Implementing a Metacircular Evaluator (MP2):
-A step up from the first lab, this one will introduce you to the concept of metacircular evaluators
+A step up from the first lab, I worked on implementing a metacircular evaluator.
+For those who don't know what is a meta-circular evaluator, here is a brief description below.

 ### Metacircular Evaluator